johnbrown/joomla-console/README.md

 `joomla deploy:setup awesome`

 This wil take all your site files and database and push them up to the server.
 Your database will be wiped and replaced with a copy of your local database so you are warned about this.
 Type YES to continue

+##Deploy local database
+If you want to deploy your database to the web server once more, you can use this command:

+`joomla deploy:database`

+Warning your databse will be wiped and you will be warned about this.
+Type YES to continue